NipunGrover/resources/README.md

 # Resources
-Collection of resources including boilerplate setup for different kinds of projects and other stuff
+Collection of resources including boilerplate setup for different kinds of projects, tools and other stuff.